AbdelrhmanHamouda/locust-k8s-operator/docs/advanced_topics.md

 ##### Node Affinity

-This section causes generated pods to declare specific _Node Affinity_ so _Kubernetes scheduler_ becomes aware of this requirement.
+This optional section causes generated pods to declare specific _Node Affinity_ so _Kubernetes scheduler_ becomes aware of this requirement.

 The implementation from the _Custom Resource_ perspective is strongly influenced by Kubernetes native definition of [node affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity).
 However, the implementation is